 There is a duality in how Horizons is perceived and experienced.
-At first glance, one witnesses an evolving atmosphere of light, yet there is an honesty in illustrating the mechanics behind how the effect is produced.
-The work combines analog and digital technologies together to create an immersive installation.
-Code transmits cues and messages to the stepper motors and lighting, which in turn, brings the installation to life to produce an ethereal effect.
+At first glance, one witnesses an evolving dialogue of coloured light, yet there is an honesty in illustrating the mechanics behind how the effect is produced.
+The work combines analog and digital technologies to create an immersive installation.
+Code transmits information to the stepper motors and lighting, bringing the work to life to produce an ethereal presence.
 Herein lies the interaction between man, machine and embodied experience.
-Aesthetically, the installation’ form is derived from the industrial design process required to produce its kinetic purpose.
+Aesthetically, the installation’s form is derived from the industrial design process required to produce its kinetic purpose.

-Sonically, the stepper motors are tuned to the inherent frequencies of the room, thus acoustically engaging the space into action.
+Sonically, the motors are tuned to the inherent frequencies of the room, thus acoustically engaging the space into action.
 The installation performs as an instrument of sound and light.
-Its hollow frame acts as resonating sound board amplifying the mechanics of the motors and spindles.
+Its hollow frame acts as resonating soundboard amplifying its mechanics.
 Driven by an autonomous object, harmonic intervals are produced, evoking an evolving musical sensibility.